DERMARK: A Dynamic, Efficient and Robust Multi-bit Watermark for Large Language Models: Abstract

 \section{Abstract}

-Well-trained large language models (LLMs) present significant risks, including potential malicious use and copyright infringement.
-Current studies aim to trace the distribution of LLM-generated texts by implicitly embedding watermarks.
-Among these, the single-bit watermarking method can only determine whether a given text was generated by an LLM.
-In contrast, the multi-bit watermarking method embeds richer information into the generated text, which can identify which LLM generated and distributed a given text to which user.
-However, existing efforts embed the multi-bit watermark directly into the generated text without accounting for its watermarking capacity.
-This approach can result in embedding failures when the text's watermarking capacity is insufficient.
-In this paper, we derive the watermark embedding distribution based on the logits of LLMs and propose a formal inequality to segment the text optimally for watermark embedding.
-Building on this foundation, we propose DERMARK, a dynamic, efficient, and robust multi-bit watermarking method.
-DERMARK divides the text into segments of varying lengths for each bit embedding, adaptively matching the text's capacity.
-It achieves this with negligible overhead and robust performance against text editing by minimizing watermark extraction loss.
-Comprehensive experiments demonstrate that, compared to the SOTA method, our method reduces the number of tokens required for embedding each bit by 20\%, reduces watermark embedding time by 50\%, and is robust to text editing and watermark erasure attacks.
+As large language models (LLMs) grow more powerful, concerns over copyright infringement of LLM-generated texts have intensified.
+LLM watermarking has been proposed to trace unauthorized redistribution or resale of generated content by embedding identifiers within the text.
+Existing approaches primarily rely on one-bit watermarking, which only verifies whether a text was generated by a specific LLM.
+In contrast, multi-bit watermarking encodes richer information, enabling the identification of the specific LLM and user involved in generated or distributed content.
+However, current multi-bit methods directly embed the watermark into the text without considering its watermark capacity, which can result in failures, especially in low-entropy texts.
+In this paper, we analyze that the watermark embedding follows a normal distribution.
+We then derive a formal inequality to optimally segment the text for watermark embedding.
+Building upon this, we propose DERMARK, a dynamic, efficient, and robust multi-bit watermarking method that divides the text into variable-length segments for each watermark bit during the inference.
+Moreover, DERMARK incurs negligible overhead since no additional intermediate matrices are generated and achieves robustness against text editing by minimizing watermark extraction loss.
+Experiments demonstrate that, compared to SOTA, on average, our method reduces the number of tokens required per embedded bit by 25\%, reduces watermark embedding time by 50\%, and maintains high robustness against text modifications and watermark erasure attacks.